amurrell/SimpleDocker/README.md

 - If you don't have stack script yet, the example pre-run in this repo installs [LEMP-setup-guide](https://github.com/amurrell/LEMP-setup-guide) (PHP, Nginx, Mysql/MariaDB) which you can also use on production servers so this serves as a great place to start a pre-run script from!
 If you need specific versions, you can actually customize the LEMP-setup-guide quite a bit with override versioning to your needs!

+- Additionally, if you have literally no provisioning scripts yet and need to start them, you can use `./docker-script -t simple <server-name>` to generate a boilerplate and examples for you to start with.
+When done, you can compile the pre-run and your server scripts to use on your cloud servers `./docker-script -c -n <server-name>`.

 ### Repo Highlights:

 - Use any version of Ubuntu (tested minimum: 16.04)
 - Can completely start over and get a blank canvas on each run.
 - Simple commands: `./docker-up`, `./docker-down`, `./docker-ssh`
 - Create a ["pre-run script" to leverage **docker caching**](#configure-pre-run-scripts) on redundant setup & installations in order to target parts of your scripts that need testing via multiple runs!
-- [LEMP-setup-guide](https://github.com/amurrell/LEMP-setup-guide) pre-run example included, and you can use it on your cloud server too.
+- Example pre-run script using [LEMP-setup-guide](https://github.com/amurrell/LEMP-setup-guide) included, and you can use it on your cloud server too.
 Serves as an excellent boilerplate for laravel, wordpress or vueJS/react projects too!
-Has additional installations in that project for composer, nvm, pm2 etc.
+Has additional installations in that project for composer, nvm, pm2 etc. You can change versions of things it installs very easily.
 - For even more customization, [edit the `Dockerfile-computed`](#Configure-Dockerfile) to your liking - eg. edit default packages the server may have on it to mirror your cloud setup.
 - Logging by default - Pre-run scripts AND your own scripts will out to file and stdoutput so you can see how your scripts ran and where they failed.
 For pre-runs, simply `./docker-log` while your machine is on.
-For your own scripts, make sure they output where you want - eg. `scripts/script-my-server-name.log`
+For your own scripts, make sure they output where you want - eg. `scripts/server-<server-name>.log`
+- Don't have any provisioning scripts yet?
+We added `./docker-script -t <template> -n <server-name>` to help you get started with a whole folder of setup scripts to execute in order.
+- Ready for production?
+When you're satisfied with your test runs, you can compile your active pre-run and server script into one script via command `./docker-script -c -n <server-name>`.
+Simply copy the `scripts/server-<server-name>` to your server and run the compiled version via `./compile-<server-name>`.
+- Don't want to copy folders to your server?
+Want to version control your provisioning scripts?
+Sure!
+Use the devops template instead `./docker-script -t devops -n <server-name` to pull the scripts from a devops repository.

 [↑ Contents](#contents)